Pope Leo XIV calls on Lebanese leaders to be true peacemakers as he seeks to bring message of hope

 A culture of reconciliation, he said, must come from the top with leaders willing to put their personal interests aside and “recognize the common good as superior to the particular.”

 The highlight of Leo’s Lebanese visit will come on Tuesday, his last day, when he spends time in silent prayer at the site of the Aug.
-4, 2020, port blast and meets with some of its victims.
+4, 2020, port blast, which killed more than 200 people and did billions of dollars in damage.

 For many people, Leo's mere presence was a message.